scala-js/scala-js/CONTRIBUTING.md

 If you haven't read it, ***read the very important notice about the Javalib in the [Developer documentation](./DEVELOPING.md)***.

+## Coding style

+The Scala.js project has a strict policy regarding coding style.
+This is one of the cornerstones that has allowed Scala.js to maintain a clean, consistent and maintainable codebase.

+Please consult and follow our [coding style guide](./CODINGSTYLE.md).

 ## General workflow

 This the general workflow for contributing to Scala.js.